 Does the Amber Plan Work?

-Yes, 312 children have been saved as a result of the Amber Plan, seven in Nebraska since the inception of the plan.
+Yes, 312 children have been saved as a result of the Amber Plan, ten in Nebraska since the inception of the plan.

 Who Activates the Amber Plan?